 Every month (exception August & December) there is one webinar organised free of charge for all interested persons, members and non-members.
 The webinar recordings are available for active members only.
 The duration of each webinar is 60 minutes including the presentation and a short Q&A session at the end.

-We are pleased to inform you that all 10 ESHNR webinars 2022 have been granted 1 European CME credit (ECMEC®s) by the European Accreditation Council for Continuing Medical Education (EACCME®).
+We are pleased to inform you that all regular webinars 2025 have been granted 1 European CME credit (ECMEC®s) by the European Accreditation Council for Continuing Medical Education (EACCME®).

 Attendees need to attend the live webinar AND evaluate the webinar to receive the CME certificate.